irods/irods-legacy/iRODS/clients/fuse/README.txt

 WARNING
 -------
+iRODS versions 2.4.1 or later support multi-threading in iRODS FUSE and limitation 1) on "read ahead" is no longer needed.

 1) Our current FUSE implmentation does not support parallel operations but fuse-2.7.1 and later releases deploy "Read Ahead" which is a parallel operation and can cause iRODS Fuse to hang.
 The work around is: